Coarsening dynamics for spiral and disordered waves in active Potts models: Models and Methods

-In this study, the analysis is restricted to cyclically symmetric conditions: constant flipping energy $h_{k,[k+1]}=h$, and $J_{k,k'}$ depends solely on the state distance $|k-k'|$.
+In this study, the analysis is restricted to cyclically symmetric conditions: constant flipping energy $h_{k,[k+1]}=h$, and $J_{k,k'}$ depends solely on the state distance $|k-k'|$ (see Fig.~S1 in the Supplemental Material~\cite{SI}).
 For example, a six-state Potts model has three independent contact energy parameters: $J_{k,k}-J_{k,[k+1]}$, $J_{k,[k+2]}-J_{k,[k+1]}$, and $J_{k,[k+3]}-J_{k,[k+1]}$.
 A site is randomly selected, and its flip to a neighboring state ($s=k \to [k+1]$ or $[k-1]$) is performed using the Metropolis MC algorithm with the acceptance ratio calculated as $p_{s_is'_i}=\min[1, \exp(-\Delta H_{s_is'_i})]$.
 This flip is attempted $N$ times per MC step (time unit).
 We previously verified that the choice between the Metropolis and Glauber schemes for the MC update introduces only a minor difference in the long-term dynamics at $q=3$~\cite{nogu24a}.
+In the Glauber scheme, the acceptance ratio $p_{s_is'_i}=1/[1+\exp(\Delta H_{s_is'_i})]$ is used in the MC update.
 In Sec.~\ref{sec:tri}, we further discuss the effects of the update schemes on the coarsening dynamics at $q=3$ and $6$.

 In this study, we set $J_{k,k}=2$ and $1.2$ for the square and hexagonal lattices, respectively, and $J_{k,[k+1]}=0$ for both lattices.
 We use the standard Potts models ($J_{k,[k+n]}= 0$) and repulsive nonflip-contact Potts models ($J_{k,[k+n]} =-J_{k,k}$) with $2\le n\le q/2$ to examine $q$ dependence.
 Note that these two models are identical at $q=3$.
 When $q$ is a factorizable number, modes with factorized symmetry can emerge~\cite{nogu25b}.
 As representative modes, the coarsening dynamics to two wave modes are simulated with factorized symmetry at $q=6$. i) M2W3 mode: three types of mixed domains form spiral waves under conditions $J_{k,[k+2]} =0$ and $J_{k,[k+3]} \sim 2$.
 The neighboring pairs of diagonal states ($s=k$ and $[k+3]$) have stronger attractive interactions than the other pairs of different states, resulting in a mixed domain.
 Here, we use $J_{k,[k+3]} =1.5$ and refer to this as the attractive diagonal-contact condition. ii) W3 mode: three odd- or even-numbered states form spiral waves under conditions $J_{k,[k+2]} =0$ and $J_{k,[k+3]} \simeq -1$.
 These two spiral waves temporally coexist through stochastic switching in the long term, whereas they coexist spatially during coarsening.
 Here, we use $J_{k,[k+3]} = -1$ and refer to this as the repulsive diagonal-contact condition.